 As you explore concepts of personality type and the Myers-Briggs Type Indicator® (MBTI®) assessment, you may encounter information on the web that is rooted in misconceptions about the Indicator.
 These inaccuracies might lead to questions about the Indicator's value and efficacy.

-Many of these criticisms can be traced back to misunderstandings about the framework of the MBTI assessment, and misconceptions about the characteristics of the instrument and the way it is designed to be used.
-A few common misconceptions include:
+Many of these myths can be traced back to misunderstandings about the framework of the MBTI assessment, and incorrect assumptions about the characteristics of the instrument and the way it is designed to be used.

 "The MBTI assessment isn't reliable."